 It’s important to remember that all birdseed is perishable.
 Be sure and store any open product in a cool, dry place away from direct sunlight to prevent the seed from drying out and little critters from finding it.
 Cole’s seed is offered in nitrogen-purged barrier packaging to ensure seed freshness.
 They use the same packaging technology employed by potato chip makers and fresh vegetable farmers to keep their products fresher longer.

-If unwelcome squirrels raid your bird feeder, opt for a seed blend like Cole’s Blazing Hot Blend, new this spring.
+If unwelcome squirrels raid your bird feeder, opt for a seed blend like Cole’s Blazing Hot Blend Bird Seed this spring.
 By combining a patented habanero chili oil formula with the most preferred seeds of backyard birds you can protect your feeder from squirrels while attracting woodpeckers, grosbeaks, buntings, cardinals, chickadees, bluebirds, goldfinches and more.
 Squirrels don’t like the hot, spicy flavor, but birds won’t be able to detect it.

 * Garden favorites – Feeding birds doesn’t just have to happen at the feeder.
 Thoughtful planting in your garden can help entice wild birds to forage there.
 Offer a birdbath for water and berry-producing trees and shrubs.
 Plant annuals and perennials that birds like, such as sunflowers, marigolds, petunias, Sweet William, nasturtium and blueberries.
 Climbing vines like morning glories, coral honeysuckle, muscadine and trumpet creeper are also favorites.